Māhū: History

-Papa Moe (Mysterious Water), an oil painting by the Westerner, Paul Gauguin, from 1893.
-It depicts a māhū in Tahiti drinking from a waterfall.

 In the pre-colonial history of Hawai'i, māhū were notable healers, although much of this history was elided through the intervention of Christian missionaries.
 According to Joan Roughgarden, the māhū lacked access to political power, were unable to aspire to leadership roles, and "Perceived as always available for sexual conquest by men."
 The first published description of māhū occurs in Captain William Bligh's logbook of the Bounty, which stopped in Tahiti in 1789, where he was introduced to a member of a "class of people very common in Otaheitie called Mahoo... who although I was certain was a man, had great marks of effeminacy about him."

-A surviving monument to this history are the Healer Stones of Kapaemāhū on Waikiki Beach, which commemorate four important māhū who first brought the healing arts from Tahiti to Hawaiʻi.
+A surviving monument to this history is the Healer Stones of Kapaemāhū on Waikiki Beach, which commemorate four important māhū who first brought the healing arts from Tahiti to Hawaiʻi.
 These are referred to by Hawaiian historian Mary Kawena Pukui as pae māhū, or literally a row of māhū.
 The term māhū is misleadingly defined in Pukui and Ebert's Hawaiian dictionary as "n.
 Homosexual, of either sex; hermaphrodite."
 The assumption of same-sex behavior reflects the conflation of gender and sexuality that was common at that time.
-The idea that māhū are biological mosaics appears to be a misunderstanding of the term hermaphrodite, which in early publications by sexologists and anthropologists was used generally to mean "an individual which has the attributes of both male and female;" this led to homosexual, bisexual, and gender nonconforming individuals being mislabeled as "hermaphrodites" in the medical literature.
-The history of Kapaemahu was revived through an animated film, picture book, and museum exhibition.
+The idea that māhū are biological mosaics appears to be a misunderstanding of the term hermaphrodite (now known as intersex), which in early publications by sexologists and anthropologists was used generally to mean "an individual which has the attributes of both male and female;" this led to homosexual, bisexual, and gender nonconforming individuals being mislabeled as "hermaphrodites" in the medical literature.
+The history of Kapaemahu was revived through an animated film, a picture book, and a museum exhibition at the Bishop Museum.

 In 1891, when painter Paul Gauguin first came to Tahiti, he was thought to be a māhū by the indigenous people, due to his flamboyant manner of dress during that time.
 His 1893 painting Papa Moe (Mysterious Water) depicts a māhū drinking from a small waterfall.

-Missionaries to Hawai'i introduced biblical laws to the islands in the 1820s; under their influence Hawai'i's first anti-sodomy law was passed in 1850.
+Missionaries to Hawai'i introduced biblical laws to the islands in the 1820s; under their influence, Hawai'i's first anti-sodomy law was passed in 1850.
 These laws led to the social stigmatization of the māhū in Hawai'i.
-Beginning in the mid-1960s the Honolulu City Council required trans women to wear a badge identifying themselves as male.
+Beginning in the mid-1960s, the Honolulu City Council required trans women to wear a badge identifying themselves as male.

 In American artist George Biddle's Tahitian Journal (1920–1922) he writes about several māhū friends in Tahiti, of their role in native Tahitian society, and of the persecution of a māhū friend Naipu, who fled Tahiti due to colonial French laws that sent māhū and homosexuals to hard labor in prison in New Caledonia.
 Rae rae is a social category of māhū that came into use in Tahiti in the 1960s, although it is criticized by some māhū as an abject reference to sex.